ameer-bauer/dice_cup/README.md

   -v Displays the version of dice_cup.

   -q Quiet Mode: only outputs Dice Group roll(s) results delimited by a ','
      comma.
-Only one Set is printed per line.
+Only one Set is displayed per line.

   -d Specify the die type and number to roll.
 Single or multiple
      parameter pairs may be entered to combine various die types.
 The